Barre Seid: Personal life

-Seid was married to Adrienne Gruber Seid, and in 1976, he established the Adrienne Gruber Seid Memorial Scholarship at the School of the Art Institute of Chicago (SAIC) in memory of his late wife, who was a student there in the early 1960s.
+Seid was married to Adrienne Gruber Seid.
+In 1976, he established the Adrienne Gruber Seid Memorial Scholarship at the School of the Art Institute of Chicago (SAIC) in memory of his late wife, who was a student there in the early 1960s.
 Seid is married to Barbara Landis.
 Since 2005, Landis is the general and artistic director of Chamber Opera Chicago, which was founded by Seid.